 The electronic Patient-reported Outcomes (ePRO) questionnaire assessed the following dimensions of patient experience: patient satisfaction with and confidence in using SB5, perception of their interactions with physicians, beliefs about medicine, and perception of their illness.
 Validated questionnaires were used where available.
 Scores were calculated using the appropriate methods.
-The questionnaires were completed within one month of SB5 treatment initiation.
+The questionnaires were completed within one month of SB5 initiation treatment.

 Both eCRF and ePRO were accessible via a secure web portal specific to the study.
-The ePRO data were collected from June 2019 to January 2020.
+These data were collected from October 2018 to December 2020.